 Those of you who have worked with us before will be familiar with our three pillars of culture™ – what we believe, how we behave and the tools we use.
 The third culture is no different.
 It’s vital that teams spend time discussing firstly, what they believe to be important to make remote working successful and secondly contracting with each other on how we are going to work in line with those beliefs and principles – it’s only then that teams can make informed decisions about what virtual working tools will support them most effectively.

 Within this third culture, there are four key elements, all of which are complex and need thinking through.
 The four elements are 1) human needs (first and foremost), 2) team connection, 3) working structures and 4) focus and environment.
-And within each of those are an array of factors to consider (see our full model adjacent).
+And within each of those are an array of factors to consider.
 Every organisation and team is different so what is essential is that all of the ingredients for a high performing remote working culture are considered and the right mix is created.

 There’s hundreds of ideas and ways to support the remote working ecosystem but let me pull out one per element in a practical way.

 Human needs – there is a human being behind every laptop at home and at the heart of being human is needing to feel valued.
-When we work remotely the opportunities for thank you’s, ‘great jobs!’ and high fives dramatically decrease so making sure managers diall up the appreciation is key.
+When we work remotely the opportunities for ‘thank yous’, ‘great jobs!’ and ‘high fives’ dramatically decrease so making sure managers dial up the appreciation is key.
 A text, a quick video message or even a posted card to say ‘thanks because’ is gold to keep the workforce motivated.

 Team connection – when we’re working remotely, we lose the majority of our social connection with everyone from the security guard we say hello to in the morning to our team members and colleagues.
 Recreate this with daily virtual team huddles for 10 minutes in the morning – no set agenda, just a check in say hi, see how people are and what help they may need that day.